Support for people new to life in the UK

 • Provision of bicycles – so valuable for local transport when they do not have the resources to pay for bus or taxis

-• Trips out to local places of interest – Blackpool lights, West Kirkby, the Walker Art Gallery and Liverpool Philharmonic Hall being recent destinations
+• Trips out to local places of interest – the Walker Art Gallery and Liverpool Philharmonic Hall being recent destinations

 • The provision of leisure activities – recently we have arranged tenpin bowling, bike rides and gym memberships to assist physical and mental health during this difficult time

-But as much as the practical help, we find that it is the relationship with local people that is most significant – those who will get alongside them, be there to help them with the many issues they face as they navigate life in a new country, and simply be a friend to them.
+But as much as the practical help, we found that it was the relationship with local people that was most significant – someone to be there to help them with the many issues they face as they navigated life in a new country, and simply be a friend to them.

-The focal point of this support is our weekly drop-in, 2-5pm every Friday afternoon in the annex at the Community Lives Matter centre at CLM church, Ormskirk.
-Conversation, coffee and biscuits, pool and table tennis, music – a space to call their own for that time, where they can mix with others in the same situation as themselves, as well as with local volunteers.
-Please do get in touch if you would like to join the team of volunteers.
+The focal point of this support was our monthly drop-in, which took place on Friday afternoons, in the annexe at the Community Lives Matter centre at CLM church, Ormskirk.
+This involved conversation, coffee and biscuits, pool, table tennis and music – a space to call their own for that time, where they could mix with others in the same situation as themselves, as well as with local volunteers.